 Use expanded names whenever confusion may arise.

-Use Ada compilers that generate compile time warnings for declarations in inner scopes that hide declarations in outer scopes.
+Use Ada compilers or static analysis tools that generate warnings for declarations in inner scopes that hide declarations in outer scopes.

-Use static analysis tools that detect the same problem.

 6.21 Namespace Issues [BJL]

 This vulnerability is not applicable to Ada because Ada does not attempt to disambiguate conflicting names imported from different packages.
 Instead, use of a name with conflicting imported declarations causes a compile time error.
 The programmer can disambiguate the name usage by using a expanded name that identifies the exporting package.